Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 Article 2 Division of duties

 2.1.
 The Chairman of the Board is elected specifically at a shareholders' meeting.
-The Board shall elect its Vice-chairman at the first Board meeting following election and in other respects divides their tasks among themselves.
+The Board shall elect its Vice-chairman at the first Board meeting following election and divide tasks among themselves in other respects.
 A simple majority decides the election.
 In the case of a tie the Chairman shall cast the deciding vote.
 The Vice-chairman serves as Chairman in his/her absence.

 2.2.
 The Board of Directors may under special circumstances entrust individual Directors with certain issues to be reviewed and prepared for a Board meeting.
 This shall be noted in the minutes.
 A division of duties does not entail that Directors are exempt from their regulatory duties or other statutory roles.

 Article 3 Role of the Board of Directors

 3.1.
 The Board of Directors is to ensure that the Bank’s organisation and activities are adequate and effective at all times and in accordance with laws, rules and regulatory requirements.
 The Board of Directors has ultimate authority in all matters between shareholders’ meetings and monitors daily operation of the Bank.
 The Board of Directors has a statutory role which it is required to fulfil unless legal provisions allow for the delegation of authority by mandate.
 The Board of Directors shall on a yearly bases identify its key tasks for the coming operating year.